Download

 New paradigm for agriculture?
 At the"Planet

-Diversity" Congress on the future of food and agriculture a wor
+Diversity" Congress on the future of food and agriculture a workshop

 on the results of the IAASTD was held, which provided a diversity of useful